FREE Education resources & websites for children

-Fossils across geological time presented in multiple contexts of geological history, the tree of life, paleobiology and evolution.
+Fossils across geological time are presented in multiple contexts of geological history, the tree of life, paleobiology and evolution.
 The Virtual Fossil Museum is an educational resource providing an ever-growing extensive collection of fossil images.
 Excavate here.

 Theatre Folk Resources

-From monologues, two person scenes, playwriting to group scenes, directing and playwriting.
+From monologues, two-person scenes, playwriting to group scenes, directing and playwriting.
 Act here.

 All kinds of making.
 Make here.